 - title,

 - resume,

 - location(s) where work will be performed,

-- itemize the total cost and the number of estimated hours for each individual named above.

-Offerors must provide three (3) letters of reference with names and phone numbers for similar projects completed, which should also demonstrate the five years of experience as a federal grant evaluator.
+Offerors must provide three (3) professional references with names and phone numbers for similar projects completed.

 SEC.
 4.04 UNDERSTANDING OF THE PROJECT

 Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.